vmswift/Assembly/README.md

 # Assembly Code (Various)
-CS340 Contains code from that class, entirely 32 bit compatible with modern Windows OS.
+**CS340 Assembly** contains code from that class, entirely 32 bit compatible with a modern Windows OS.

-8088 Contains code for my NEC V20 using TASM and is 16bit DOS compatible only.
+**8088 TASM** contains code for my NEC V20 using TASM and is 16bit DOS compatible only.